 - to transfer our knowledge about Open Science and Open Science infrastructure and their possible applications and

 - to foment transfer formats that serve to promote exchange and networking.

 At the ZBW, we consider knowledge transfer to be a subtask of scholarly and operative work.
 It is part of the ZBW strategy to look for new ways of knowledge transfer in order to share scientific findings about Open Science with peers and scientists from other disciplines, especially from economics, but also with numerous non-academic partners.

 We direct our activities in knowledge transfer at decision makers, specific interest groups such as national and international libraries, economic partners (such as publishers), and the general public.
 Knowledge transfer comprises all activities that transfer knowledge, technologies, skills, resources, and an understanding of scientific culture into society and foster dialogue with society.
 Different translation efforts are required to address different social actors from science, politics, business, specific interest groups, and the general public.
 Our activities range from policy consulting to information provision for the wider public.

 As a member of the Leibniz Association, the ZBW pursues science for the benefit of society according to the ideal of theoria cum praxi.
 Knowledge transfer is essential for this: it enables society to understand and to use research-based knowledge.
 The gains of scientific activities are made visible and available through knowledge transfer.

-- Open Tools
+- Open Science Conference